NordicPlayground/ncs-nrf5340-xip-app/README.md

   size: 0x40000
 ```

-### Linker file:
+### Linker file setup

-The linker file must specify the start address and size of the QSPI XIP region, for the nRF5340, the XIP peripheral is mapped to 0x10000000 which corresponds to 0x0 in the QSPI flash chip - the QSPI peripheral supports an offset address but this is not supported in this mode.
-The location should be offset by the value of "mcuboot_primary_2" and "mcuboot_pad" as an MCUboot header needs to be prepended to the image.
-An example file is provided:
+In the linker file, you must specify the start address and the size of the QSPI XIP region.
+For nRF5340, the XIP peripheral is mapped to ``0x10000000``, which corresponds to ``0x0`` in the QSPI flash chip (the QSPI peripheral supports an offset address, but this is not supported in this mode.)
+Make sure to offset the location by the value of ``mcuboot_primary_2`` and ``mcuboot_pad``, as an MCUboot header needs to be prepended to the image.

+The following snippet shows an example of the file configuration:

 ```
 #include <zephyr/linker/sections.h>